omrfrkcpr/omrfrkcpr/README.md

 <h1 align="center"> Hi there, I am Ömer 👋 </h1>

 <br>
-<font color="pink"> 👨‍💻 After studying dentistry for 5 years, I made a big decision to continue my career in the field of software, which has always interested me in terms of career and business life, now I say that I am glad it was so.  </font>
+<font color="pink"> 👨‍💻 After studying dentistry for 5 years, I made a big decision to continue my career in the field of software, which has always interested me in terms of career and work-life, now I say that I am glad it was so.  </font>
 </br>
 <br>
 <font color="pink"> :fire: My interest in software development started in 2020.
 However, I have been active in this field since 2023.</font>